 This soup is definitely a meal unto itself.
 Here are some ideas to fill out your table with different sides:

-Salad Try with a Greek Salad for more Mediterranean flavor.
+Salad Try with a Greek green salad for more Mediterranean flavor.

 Bread Serve with a crusty baguette, or go a step further and make some crispy crostini.